Lissa is a huge Disney Parks fanatic, going multiple times a year with her family. She is fascinated by the work of Disney's Imagineers.

 The ride was evacuated so a Cast Member could go inside to see what the woman had been throwing out of the Doom Buggy.
 Inside, he found a strange gray dust.
-2002 was shortly after 9/11, and people were paranoid about anthrax being delivered in the mail by terrorists, so the Cast Member did not take any chances.
+This incident was shortly after 9/11, and people were paranoid about anthrax being used as a bioweapon, so the Cast Member did not take any chances.
 He called park security, the police, the fire department, and every manager in the park to come investigate.
 The dust was identified as cremated human remains.
 Park custodians were called to disinfect the vehicles and the area where the ashes were thrown, and the ride was shut down for hours.

 Not all animals on the Jungle Cruise used to be animatronic.
 When the ride was first opened, Disneyland rented live alligators from the Buena Park Alligator Farm to sit in chicken wire pens near the entrance of the ride.
 The three-foot-long alligators were intended to impress guests waiting in line, but many thought that the alligators weren't real because they were making a hissing noise.
 Kids would throw popcorn at the alligators and whack them with the rubber gators being sold at the souvenir shop next door.
 When the animals smiled, you could see popcorn kernels and chunks of rubber in their teeth.